Tonywuhk/realai.org/safety/README.md

 * 2017 May 22, Neil D. Lawrence.
 [Living Together: Mind and Machine Intelligence](https://arxiv.org/abs/1705.07996). *arXiv:1705.07996*.
 * 2017 April 10, El Mahdi El Mhamdi, Rachid Guerraoui, Hadrien Hendrikx, and Alexandre Maurer.
 [Can AIs learn to avoid human interruption?](https://arxiv.org/abs/1704.02882). *arXiv:1704.02882*.
 * 2017 April 3, Gopal P. Sarma.
 [Brief Notes on Hard Takeoff, Value Alignment, and Coherent Extrapolated Volition](https://arxiv.org/abs/1704.00783). *arXiv:1704.00783*.
-* 2016 July 27, Jessica Taylor, Eliezer Yudkowsky, Patrick LaVictoire, and Andrew Critch.
-[Alignment for Advanced Machine Learning Systems](https://intelligence.org/2016/07/27/alignment-machine-learning/). *Machine Intelligence Research Institute*.
-* 2016 June 21, Dario Amodei, Chris Olah, Jacob Steinhardt, Paul Christiano, John Schulman, and Dan Mané.
-[Concrete Problems in AI Safety](https://arxiv.org/abs/1606.06565). *arXiv:1606.06565*.
-* 2015 January 12, Stuart Russell, Daniel Dewey, and Max Tegmark.
-[Research Priorities for Robust and Beneficial Artificial Intelligence](https://futureoflife.org/data/documents/research_priorities.pdf). *Future of Life Institute*.
-* 2014 September 3, Nick Bostrom.
-[Superintelligence: Paths, Dangers, Strategies](https://www.amazon.com/gp/product/0199678111/). *Oxford University Press*.

 ## Real AI

 Safe and beneficial intelligence is everywhere: trees release oxygen, food is grown in fields, and grid transmits electricity.
 These systems follow physical laws and their natural behavior, complex but not goal-driven, safely provides enormous benefits to human society.
 Our long-term vision is to build more such intelligence.
 A smart planet that automatically produces almost everything we need is a great place.
 Everyone will live well and prosper.
+Below are some considerations on how to ensure that the AI systems we develop will benefit the whole world.

 Long version: [Towards Safe and Beneficial Intelligence](http://realai.org/blog/towards-safe-and-beneficial-intelligence/).